benchan911/tp/docs/UserGuide.md

 Example:

-The following will show success examples creating a new attendance list under event `CS1010 Tutorial`.
+The following will show successful examples creating a new attendance list under event `CS1010 Tutorial`.

     >>> attendance add
     Please key in the name of event.